nikhanal/segmentation_with_sam2/README.md

 # Segmentation with SAM 2

-This repository contains code for performing image segmentation using SAM 2, a model by Meta designed for high-quality segmentation tasks.
+This repository contains code for performing image and video segmentation using SAM 2, a model by Meta designed for high-quality segmentation tasks.

 ## Setup & Installation